Welcome to Mac OS

 This page is designed to be a brief introduction and resource for those who are new to the Mac platform.
-The information on this page focuses on the most recent version, OS 10.5 Leopard, but the basic principles apply to earlier versions of Mac OS X.
+The information on this page focuses on Mojave (10.14), with pictures from OS 10.12 Sierra, but the basic principles apply to earlier versions of Mac OS.

 - The Apple Menu

 This Menu can be accessed by clicking on the Apple Icon in the upper left hand side of the screen.